Making a model WWII Air raid shelter-Anderson Shelter-Bombshelter.

 Note: You may also have noticed that I have placed a thin layer of packing foam over the top of my shelter as I thought it would help smooth out the transition of the wire on top and where the sloping sides meet the shelter.

-To begin you will first need to make a template of the front of your Anderson shelter.
+To begin you will first need to make a template of the front of the Anderson shelter.
 To do this you will need to place a piece of cardboard against the front of the shelter and then draw around it as shown below.

 The front of the shelter is formed by the two main parts as shown below.
-You can see in the picture that I have 1 template made and have repeated the process to make another template that will form the front edge, shown above in the main picture with the sandbags on in the picture.
+You can see in the picture that I have one template made and have repeated the process to make another template that will form the front edge, shown above in the main picture with the sandbags on in the picture.

 As with the side pieces that you made earlier you will need to allow for some tabs on the front piece as shown above.
 You will also notice that I have cut the top part of the template off in line with the top of the sloping sides as shown below.